gg-bedwars/gg-bedwars-thoughts/README.md

 So with staring a server, we have
-Carmen-Computering and starting it on her computer and helping with a lot of the big and little stuff, Laura-Helping with building, trying to get word out and also computering and starting with help if/when needed, Uno-Helping with building, getting word out and helping if/when needed with computering
+Carmen-Computering and starting it on her computer and helping with a lot of the big and little stuff, Laura-Helping with building, trying to get word out and also computering and starting with help if/when needed, Uno-Helping with building, getting word out and helping if/when needed with computering.
 Plan:
 Get new members~,
 Start new server~,